Skip to main content

-We are responsible for a number of firsts including: the first directed cardiac differentiation protocol (Burridge et al., 2006), the first non-integrating reprogramming of blood to iPSC (Burridge et al., 2011), the first chemically defined differentiation protocol (Burridge et al., 2014), the first demonstration that doxorubicin-induced cardiotoxicity is a genomic disease (Burridge et al., 2016), the first cost-effective method of culturing iPSC (Kuo et al., 2020), and most recently, the genomic basis of predispostion to doxorubicin-induced cardiotoxicity (Magdy et al., 2021 and 2022).
+We are responsible for a number of firsts including: the first directed cardiac differentiation protocol (Burridge et al., 2006), the first non-integrating reprogramming of blood to iPSC (Burridge et al., 2011), the first chemically defined differentiation protocol (Burridge et al., 2014), the first demonstration that doxorubicin-induced cardiotoxicity is a genomic disease (Burridge et al., 2016), the first cost-effective method of culturing iPSC (Kuo et al., 2020 and Lyra-Leite et al., 2023), the genomic basis of predisposition to doxorubicin-induced cardiotoxicity (Magdy et al., 2021 and 2022), and most recently the maturation of hiPSC-CMs (Fetterman et al., 2024).

 Our Work

-Our research program is focused on using induced pluripotent stem cells (iPSC) in pharmacogenomics, disease modeling and regenerative medicine.
+Our research program is focused on using induced pluripotent stem cells (iPSC) in pharmacogenomics and disease modeling.
 Applying a combination of hiPSC culture, tissue engineering, sequencing, high-throughput assays and drug screens, we can establish the genetic cause of a patient's specific drug response and use this information to discover new drugs.

 Review Current Projects Read Our Publications